Dimitrie Apai

-Dimitrie Apai (born 19 July 1994) is a Surinamese footballer who plays for Transvaal, and the Suriname national football team.
+Dimitrie Apai (born 19 July 1994) is a Surinamese footballer who plays as a forward for S.V.
+Transvaal and the Suriname national football team.

 Club career

 Transvaal

 Apai began his career with S.V.
 Transvaal of Suriname's semi-professional Hoofdklasse.
 In late 2013, Apai was invited for a trial with W Connection F.C. of Trinidad and Tobago's TT Pro League after an impressive showing during 2013 CONCACAF U-20 Championship qualifying in which Apai scored three goals in three matches during the group stage including two against Trinidad and Tobago.
 Following a trial which saw him score four goals in two matches, it was announced on 30 January 2014 that W Connection purchased the player from Transvaal.
 By signing a contract with W Connection, Apai became only the second fully professional player representing Suriname at that time, along with Stefano Rijssel who also played for the Trinidadian club for two years.